dariemcarlosdev/SecureCleanApiWaf/docs/CICD/CICD_PIPELINE_GUIDE.md

 ---

-*This CI/CD pipeline documentation is maintained as part of the SecureCleanApiWaf project.*
+*This CI/CD pipeline documentation is maintained as part of the CleanArchitecture.ApiTemplate project.*
-*For the latest updates, visit the [GitHub repository](https://github.com/dariemcarlosdev/SecureCleanApiWaf).*
+*For the latest updates, visit the [GitHub repository](https://github.com/dariemcarlosdev/CleanArchitecture.ApiTemplate).*